Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/developer-experience/using-placeholders.md

 ---
 title: 'Using Placeholders'
-description: 'What are Placeholders and how to use them with XM Cloud'
+description: 'What are Placeholders and how to use them'
 hasSubPageNav: true
 hasInPageNav: true
 area: ['accelerate']
-lastUpdated: '2024-10-11'
+lastUpdated: '2026-07-01'
 created: '2024-08-23'
 audience: ['Architect','Technical Implementer']
-features: ['XM Cloud Foundation Head Starter','Docker']
+features: ['Starter Kit','Docker']
 ---

 ## Context

-Using placeholders in Sitecore XM Cloud is beneficial because they offer flexibility, reusability, and scalability.
+Using placeholders is beneficial because they offer flexibility, reusability, and scalability.
 They allow dynamic content insertion, support personalized experiences, and maintain consistent design.
 Placeholders also simplify development and maintenance, making it easier to manage and update content while ensuring a modular and scalable site structure.

-This recipe will detail out what Placeholders we have available, how have they been used in the XM Cloud Foundation Head Starter and how to create custom Placeholders while adhering to best practice.
+This recipe will detail out what Placeholders we have available, how have they been used in the [Starter Kit](https://github.com/Sitecore/xmcloud-starter-js/) and how to create custom Placeholders while adhering to best practice.

+> When migrating Sitecore XM/XP projects that include SXA‑ or JSS‑based sites into SitecoreAI, the classic JSS dynamic placeholder format `(placeholderkey-{GUID}-N)` is not supported.
+SitecoreAI’s headless rendering engine only supports the SXA‑style numeric placeholder format, and any cases where legacy keys appear to work are incidental and not guaranteed.

 ## Execution